arduosoft/RawCMS/docs/Tutorial.md

 ## How to create an user

 Open raw-cms-app under project root directory inside VSCode, open an inline terminal and run npm run serve to start the FE app.
-Login with the default credentials (admin: "bob", password: "XYZ"), then open the left menù and click on Users.
+Login with the default credentials (admin: "bob", password: "XYZ"), then open the left menu and click on Users.
 Press on plus-button and in the opened editor create an user, for example:
 ```
 {